Crockpot Chex Mix

 Instructions

-• In a small bowl melt your butter in the microwave until melted.
+• In a small bowl warm 9 tablespoons butter in the microwave until melted.

 • Pour over cereal mixture and stir until evenly coated.

-• Cover and cook on high heat setting for 2 hours, stirring every 30 minutes.
+• Put the cover on the crockpot, slightly ajar so the steam can escape.
+Cook on high heat setting for 2 hours, stirring every 30 minutes.

 • Spread cereal mixture on a large cookie sheet or wax paper.